AWS Secrets Manager

 Create IAM policy (e.g.,

-with your AWS region and account ID. -
+external-secret-access-policy) with the following JSON:Replace<REGION>and<ACCOUNT-ID>with your AWS region and account ID. -

 Create IAM role (e.g., external-secret-access-role) with the following trust relationship: